Sunday, August 30, 2015

 The quiet summer night when my City Lights observing runs began, a night over a decade before my essays finally morphed into The Urban Astronomer’s Guide, sometimes seems like it was just yesterday.
 Not that I miss the early 1990s much; that was a rather lonely time for me.
 However, as I say in Urban Astronomer's “The Friendly Stars” chapter, when I was under the night sky with my telescope, I had no lack of friends.

 In addition to wanting to revisit my urban objects, I had another agenda.
 I am looking forward to a busy star party season this fall attending several, at least, regional events.
-I plan to drive to every one of ‘em—Deep South, Peach State, Maybe Chiefland, too—and I will most assuredly take a telescope with me.
+I plan to drive to every one of ‘em—Deep South, Peach State, Maybe Chiefland, too—and I will naturally take a telescope with me (unlike when I fly to remote star parties on speaking engagements).
 Which telescope?
-Whether I go visual or video, I’ve decided that will be my C11 and GEM mount.
+Whether I go visual or video, I’ve decided that will be my C11 and CGEM mount.
 That being the case, I needed to check the rig out, since the last time I’d used it had been, almost unbelievably, last February during a somewhat abortive Chiefland expedition.

 The Celestron C11 has always been the queen of SCTs for me.
 More practical than a C14, but with a big aperture advantage over a C8.
 And there has also always been a certain something about the C11, a certain je ne sais quoi that has nothing to do with the telescope’s optics.
 In addition, I was loath to sell a C11 with a carbon fiber tube.
 It’s beautiful and it reduces temperature induced focus shift and they don’t make them like that anymore.
 Finally, my C11 was one of the last made by Celestron as an American company (Tasco, contrary to popular belief, was an American company), and somehow that further endeared Bertha to me.
 OK, OK, I’d keep her, but I’d have to fix her.